sladecek/jmaze/README.md

 For each generated maze type, there is a package in the directory `makers`.
 For example, rectangular mazes are implemented in the `makers.rectangular` package and triangular mazes in the `makers.triangular` package.
-The shperic and ellipsoid mazes are just a special case of the egg-shaped maze, they share the package `makes.spheric`.
+The spherical and ellipsoid mazes are just a special case of the egg-shaped maze, they share the package `makers.spherical`.
 All other packages in the projects are shared between all maze types.

 Each maker package contains at least the maker class derived from